 Rathtrevor Beach Park offers excellent ocean swimming opportunities.
 At low tide, the ocean recedes almost a kilometre, providing an ideal place for youngsters of all ages to play.
 When the tide rolls in over the hot sand, the warmed water is perfect for swimming.

-There are no lifeguards on duty at provincial parks.
+There are no lifeguards on duty in BC Parks.

 This park can be accessed by canoe or kayak.
 The tide can be very low.
 Check the local tide guides for details.

 Rathtrevor Beach Park offers limited opportunities for saltwater fishing.
 Fishing is permitted in line with provincial and federal fishing regulations.
 All anglers should check the current regulations issued by Fisheries and Oceans Canada prior to fishing.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 This park offers spectacular panoramic views of the ocean.
 From early February to May, visitors can view the impressive Brant geese migration.